 It wasn’t until I was at university when we were doing life drawing, that the more I did, the more confident I became.
 And then it started to cross over into decoration.
 Drawing can tell a story or create a narrative – it’s more directive than something that’s abstract.
 I like cartoons and how they tell stories in a sense, whether it’s political or for fun.

-The form of the ceramic pieces informs the decoration, sometimes the glaze will as well.
 When I’m decorating I’ve kind of been loosening it all, where glaze starts to dictate decoration, a bit like where cloud forms start to take shape and I pick out what I see.
 Within the glaze or the form, little hand marks or shadows start to appear, and create something, and that guides it sometimes.
 Or it can be from the sketchbook.
 I’ve started using the projector to project images and then tracing onto the ceramic body.
 I like the idea of warping and stretching of the image as well.

 The enamels are mixed just like watercolour; I simply use water.
 You can use mediums and all this other stuff but I’ve found that when using water I can create a watercolour effect.
 I’ve started using glaze stains a bit more for colours.